 The majority of the laborers were actually Asians who were ‘hired’ by the Japanese.
 Many initially came willingly from Burma.
 Malaya and Thailand.
-Others were ‘conscripted’ from Java, China and French Indo-China.
+Others were ‘conscripted’ from Java, Singapore and French Indo-China.
 The death toll amongst these slaves was horrendous.
 While 12-13000 of the 61,000 Allied POWs died during or after the work on the TBR, estimates of the Asian deaths run as high as 200,000.
 They accounted for over 85% of the TBR-related deaths according to the Thai-Burma Railway Centre publications.

 Collectively, these were known as the romusha.